 San Tomas West has a strong team with 35 actively engaged CERT Academy graduates.
 Five members have extensive emergency medical training, one is a certified Emergency Medical Technician.
 CERT member Ann Herosy is the Regional Disaster Chairperson for the American Red Cross.
 The team also includes four HAM radio operators.

 For more information regarding San Tomas West CERT, please contact Anna Rosenbluth at 408-404-8126 or Ryan Coleman at firstname.lastname@example.org

 Hamann Park CERT

 - Isabel Barrios

 Trained volunteers are always welcome to join our team.
-For more information regarding the Hamann Park neighborhood CERT, please contact us at firstname.lastname@example.org.
+For more information regarding the Hamann Park neighborhood CERT, please contact us by email at email@example.com.

 Pruneyard - Dry Creek

 Pruneyard - Dry Creek CERT